vlouvet/vlouvet.github.io/dev_setup_guide.md

 # GitHub Action CI/CD workflow Setup Guide #
-SubTitle: Continuous deployment to a Docker container, protected by Tailscale, and powered by GitHub
+## Continuous deployment to a Docker container, protected by Tailscale, and powered by GitHub ##

 Introduction: The content of this guide is purely for educational purposes and comes with no warranty whatsoever.